 Come check out Celebrate Recovery - you'll be glad that you did.

-Rev. Dr. Ken Ramsey, Senior Pastor
+Rev. Dr. Matthew Paugh, Senior Pastor

-Rev. Ben Randolph, Associate Pastor
+Rev. Sarita Robinson, Associate Pastor

-Rev. Jim Lang, Pastoral Care
+Rev. Jim Lang, Christian Education

 Rev. George Bramble, Pastoral Care